alexamanpreet/port_scan_detector/README.md

 Other tools such as Kali, Wireshark, nmap, bash scripts, and tcpdump were also used for testing and training purposes.

+# Logic

-## The logic is to look at the first 10 consecutive packets that are transferred / captured within 5000 milliseconds.
+The logic is to look at the first 10 consecutive packets that are transferred / captured within 5000 milliseconds.

 Algorithms were created to recognize the type of scan by analyzing the host's pcap TCP dump file.